On singular Lagrangian fibrations and applications to symplectic embeddings I: Constructing Singular Lagrangian Fibrations

-To ensure the base diagram contains only nodal singularities, we choose a foliation on \( f(D^*\mathcal{E}(1,1,c,c) \cap \mu^{-1}(0)) \) consisting of simple closed curves that retract to a point, and such that no curve intersects both \( (0,0,0) \) and \( (1,0,0) \).
-Note that in this case, the \( T^2 \)-action does not collapse to a point, since \( |\xi| = 0 \) is never attained on this space.
+consisting of simple closed curves that retract to a point, and such that no curve intersects both \((0,0,0)\) and \((1,0,0)\).
+Note that in this case, the \(T^2\)-action does not collapse to a point, since \(|\xi|=0\) is never attained on this space.

 We now proceed to determine the shape of the base diagram, following the construction in~\cite[Section 2]{achigandrango2024singular}.
 For this purpose, we return to using the foliation induced by the norm of the cotangent fibers.
-It is important to observe that the boundary of the base diagram remains unchanged under different choices of foliation; indeed, it is determined by the image of the hypersurface \( |\eta| = 1 \).
+It is important to observe that the boundary of the base diagram remains unchanged under different choices of foliation; indeed, it is determined by the image of the hypersurface \(|\eta|=1\).

-Now we compute, for $|\eta|$ fixed, the symplectic area $\mathcal{A}_c(\mu, |\eta|)$ of a disk inside $D^*\mathcal{E}(1,1,c,c)$ with boundary on the Lagrangian $L_{\mu,|\eta|}$ that projects to the curve $\gamma_{\mu, |\eta|}$ in \ref{claim_he: iii}.
-Notice that we can act with the $T^2$-action on $f^{-1}(p) \cap \mu^{-1}(\lambda)$ and assume $\xi_1=\xi_3 = 0$.
-There is only one loop inside $f^{-1}(\gamma_{\mu, |\eta|}) \cap \mu^{-1}(\lambda)$ satisfying \eqref{eq11cc} with $\xi_1=\xi_3 = 0$.
+Now we compute, for \(|\eta|\) fixed, the symplectic area \(\mathcal A_c(\mu,|\eta|)\) of a disk inside \(D^*\mathcal{E}(1,1,c,c)\) with boundary on the Lagrangian \(L_{\mu,|\eta|}\) that projects to the curve \(\gamma_{\mu,|\eta|}\) in \ref{claim_he: iii}.
+Notice that we can act with the \(T^2\)-action on \(f^{-1}(q)\cap\mu^{-1}(\lambda)\) and assume \(\xi_1=\xi_3=0\).
+There is only one loop inside \(f^{-1}(\gamma_{\mu,|\eta|})\cap\mu^{-1}(\lambda)\) satisfying \eqref{eq11cc} with \(\xi_1=\xi_3=0\).
 We will use this loop to compute the area of the disk.

-By using the defining equations for the case $\xi_1=\xi_3=0$, we get:
+By using the defining equations for the case \(\xi_1=\xi_3=0\), we get